SteveShelnanMa/SteveShelnanMa.github.io/_pages/trivial.md

 {% include base_path %}

-I lik playing basketball and tennis competitively.
+I like to play basketball and tennis competitively.
 I also play pingpong, badminton, and Texas Hold’em, for fun.